Pixar Animator Shares Secrets to Telling a Compelling (Company) Story

-That’s the story of Matthew Luhn — and today, he helps professionals and companies tell better stories that are impactful, persuasive, and memorable.
+That’s the story of Matthew Luhn — and today, his job involves showing professionals how to tell a compelling story that is impactful, persuasive, and memorable.

 Pixar’s films move audiences like no other: They consistently pack an emotional punch, teach a satisfying lesson, and linger in your mind long after you see them.
 As a story supervisor at Pixar, Matthew helped shape heart-wrenching and warming classics like Toy Story, Monsters Inc., Finding Nemo, UP, and Ratatouille.

 And while all those Pixar movies transport us to a totally unique world, they each follow the same principles of strong storytelling — Pixar’s secret sauce.
 (For example, the story at the top of this post follows Matthew’s three-part story structure: set up, build, pay off.)

 At a past Talent Connect, Matthew shared some of those recipes for good stories: He talked about why stories are so powerful, what kind of stories companies can tell, and how recruiters can use the craft of storytelling to sell candidates on their company.

 Tell stories to candidates because they stick, stir emotions, and drive decisions — that’s why they can be a companies’ most effective recruiting tool